Pentagon Chief Shamed in Public Beatdown

 The controversy stems from text messages sent by Hegseth in a group chat on the encrypted messaging app Signal.
 The messages, which reportedly contained details about planned U.S. military strikes against Houthi targets in Yemen in early March, were inadvertently shared with Jeffrey Goldberg, editor-in-chief of The Atlantic, who was mistakenly added to the conversation.

-When questioned about her strong language during a Fox News interview, Duckworth acknowledged her military background may have influenced her word choice.
-She told host Bret Baier that she sometimes has what she characterized as “a potty mouth.”
+When questioned about her strong language during a Fox News interview, Duckworth acknowledged that her military background may have influenced her word choice.
+She told host Bret Baier that she sometimes has “a potty mouth.”

 Hegseth has denied any wrongdoing.
 In a statement reported by Fox News, he insisted that no classified information was shared in the Signal group chat.
 “Nobody’s texting war plans,” Hegseth said, describing his role as keeping the President’s national security team informed in real time.

-The White House has stood by Hegseth, with President Trump so far refusing to fire any officials involved in what critics are calling “Signalgate.”
+The White House has stood by Hegseth, with President Trump refusing to fire any officials involved in what critics call “Signalgate.”
 National Security Adviser Mike Waltz has taken responsibility for inadvertently adding Goldberg to the chat.

-Illinois Governor JB Pritzker has joined the criticism, expressing concern that national security was compromised by sharing military plans through a messaging app.
+Illinois Governor JB Pritzker has joined the criticism, expressing concern that sharing military plans through a messaging app compromised national security.
 He argued that if the information had fallen into the wrong hands, it could have endangered American military personnel.

 The controversy has sparked bipartisan concern.
-Rep. Don Bacon (R-Neb.) has stated that the White House is “in denial” about the classified nature of the information that was shared, breaking with the administration’s position.
+Rep. Don Bacon (R-Neb.) has stated that the White House is “in denial” about the classified nature of the shared information, breaking with the administration’s position.

-Sen. Roger Wicker (R-Miss.), who chairs the Senate Armed Services Committee, has announced plans for an investigation into the matter.
+Sen. Roger Wicker (R-Miss.), who chairs the Senate Armed Services Committee, has announced plans to investigate the matter.
 This bipartisan scrutiny suggests the issue won’t be quickly dismissed.

 Military experts and former defense officials have expressed alarm at what they view as a dangerous double standard.
 Many have pointed out that lower-ranking military personnel would likely face court-martial and potentially prison time for similar disclosures of operational details.

 Despite the growing controversy, U.S. military operations against Houthi targets in Yemen have continued.
-The political and legal battle over the classified information leak, however, shows no signs of abating as calls for accountability grow louder from both sides of the aisle.
+However, the political and legal battle over the classified information leak shows no signs of abating as calls for accountability grow louder from both sides of the aisle.